Arunvishnu123/Peer-to-Peer-BlockChain/ProjectDescription.md

 # Multi-Threading
 * It means executing more than one thread at a time.
 In our system the tracker and peers handle more than one message at the same time.
 Peer can send transation mesaage to all the other connected peers in the network at a time.
+* Also, here we used a Queue data structure to return the value from the threaded function
 # Socket Programming
+* import the socket module
+* settimeout(seconds) used

 # Asymmetric Cryptography
 ## There are two types of cryptography